dafny-lang/rfcs/0003-for-each.md

-By far the most common domain for either feature will be `x in c && P(x)`, where `c` is a builtin collection type that determines the order, and `P(x)` will only filter the enumeration and not affect the ordering (and will most often be ommitted entirely).
+By far the most common domain for either feature will be `x in c && P(x)`, where `c` is a builtin collection type that determines the order, and `P(x)` will only filter the enumeration and not affect the ordering (and will most often be omitted entirely).
 If `c` is a sequence, it contributes the obvious ordering.
 If `c` is a set or multiset, however, the ordering is deterministic but under-specified.
 That is, it will be the same for each enumeration of the same value within the same execution of the same program, but the verifier will have no information about this ordering,